World Maritime Day - September 29

 Interesting Facts

-How to take part
+How to Take Part

-When is World Maritime Day celebrated in 2023?
+When is World Maritime Day in 2025?

 World Maritime Day is observed on the last Thursday of September each year.